dnlgmz/dnlgmz/README.md

 My personal webiste is <a href="https://www.danieljgomez.net">here</a>.

-- 🔭 My graduate studies in MCB and research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, and Pharmacology, Cell and Molecular Biology, Cancer, Infectious Disease, Bioengineering, Structural Biology, and Genetics.
+- 🔭 My graduate studies is in Systems Genetics (MCB/CMB) and research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, and Pharmacology, Cell and Molecular Biology, Cancer, Infectious Disease, Bioengineering, Structural Biology, and Genetics.
-- Presently, I am doing my thesis research in Multiomics and Molecular Exercise Physiology and Precision Exercise Medicine.
+- Presently, I am doing my thesis research in Exercise Genetics.

 Research Interests:
 - Exerkines and Exercise Responsomes